amazingshellyyy/LinkedList/README.md

 ## What is Linked List?
 A list that is linked.
-A singly linked list container a set of nodes where they are linked.
+A singly linked list contain a set of nodes where they are linked.
 Each nodes has two elements: the value of the data and a pointer (reference to the next node in line). the first node is called the head and the last node is called the tail.
 Linked list are null teminated.
 When a node is pointing to null that means it is the tail of the list.